Exploring the Impact of Consumerism and Climate Change

 Consumerism shapes our daily lives, influencing how we think, feel, and act.
 Advertisements, social media, and peer pressure create an overwhelming urge to buy more, often leading to unnecessary purchases.
 With climate change worsening, understanding how our buying habits affect the environment has never been more essential.

-Companies like Amazon and Walmart make their billions and encourages advertisers to shove garbage in our faces 24/7 preying our addiction to junk.
+Companies like Amazon and Walmart make their billions and encourages advertisers to shove their stuff in our faces 24/7 preying our addiction to junk.

 The Cycle of Consumerism and Its Impact